narcode/MIDI_recorder/README.md

 You can specify the filename of the recoding.
 This section is optional.
 If you leave it out: the program will ask you for a filename.
 If you leave it out: no recording is saved.

+### display_settings

+Enter the symbols for note_on and note_off that you want to use for displaying your recording on the screen.
+This section is optional.
+Defaults are 'x' en ' ' (space).

 # Support